pantopic/wazero-grpc-server/README.md

 ```

 The [guest SDK](https://pkg.go.dev/github.com/pantopic/wazero-grpc-server/grpc-server-go) has no dependencies outside the Go std lib.
-The guest SDK is serialization agnostic in order to provide more control over performance, compile time and binary size.
+The guest SDK is serialization agnostic in order to provide users with more control over performance, compile time and binary size.

 See examples for protobuf message serialization options: